 We thank all of the students, teachers, businesses, volunteers and our After School Program kids who work together to keep our gardens inviting and flourishing.

 UPDATE ON THE ROMINGER SCHOOL GARDEN

 For years there has been a smaller-scale garden at Rominger School.
 With just five raised beds and three steel horse troughs filled with perennials, students and volunteers have kept the garden green and growing.
-This year the garden will be relocated to accommodate new portable classrooms being built on the site of the old garden.
-There is a good chance we will have to start over…rebuilding all of the raised beds and installing a new drip irrigation system.
-We will also have to replace the permanent seating we had at the old site.
-With the help of volunteers, we hope to have a new garden in by next fall.
+This year the garden was relocated to a much smaller, shadier space to accommodate new portable classrooms which were built on the site of the old garden.
+We are having to start over…rebuilding all of the raised beds and installing a new drip irrigation system.
+With the help of volunteers, we hope to have a new garden in by next year.